The main cutaneous folds on the human body

 Diagonal folds cross the skin at an angle; instead of straight up and down or sideways.

-On your body, you will find much less diagonal folds than vertical or horizontal ones.
+On your body, you'll find much less diagonal folds than vertical or horizontal ones.

 They make the junction between deep fold crossing points in the vertical-horizontal grid of folds.